Why My Brain Starts Working When It’s Time to Sleep

 The Daytime Brain vs The Night Brain

-During the day, my brain behaves like a tired office employee.
+During the daytime, my brain behaves like a tired office employee.

 You ask it to concentrate?